intersystems-ib/workshop-git-sharedenv/README.md

 * Commit changes
 * Push changes to GitHub (dev branch)

-## Deploy changes from DEV to LIVE
+## Deploy changes from DEV to PROD
 * In GitHub, create a Pull request from dev branch to main branch
 * Merge pull request
-* In Studio/VS Code, move to LIVE namespace, and Pull changes from remote branch and Import All.
+* In Studio/VS Code, move to PROD namespace, and Pull changes from remote branch and Import All.
 * Check that changes are now deployed in TEST environment.